chevere/docs/reference/Chevere/Interfaces/Filesystem/PathInterface.md

 ### isFile()

-Returns a boolean indicating whether the path is a file and exists.
+Indicates whether the path is a file and exists.

 ::: tip RETURN
 bool